GutiSoftware/Extended-precision-in-Delphi/README.md

 Added file FPUCodecommented.pdf

-The delphi project have been programmed by Arapumk
+The delphi project has been programmed by Arapumk